 Is Dandruff Linked to Hair Loss?

 Dandruff is not a direct cause of hair loss.
-Instead, those who suffer from dandruff may experience hair thinning and loss due to the constant itching of the scalp.
+Instead, those who suffer from dandruff may experience hair thinning and excessive shedding due to the constant itching of the scalp.

-Additionally, as mentioned above, those with a known Malassezia infection are more likely to experience some degree of hair loss.
+Additionally, as mentioned above, those with a known Malassezia infection are more likely to experience some degree of thinning.
 This isn’t a direct result of the fungal infection, but instead a side effect.

 Common Methods Used for Treating Dandruff